alexhsamuel/fixfmt/cxx/fixfmt/double-conversion/README.md

 1. Move the code into `namespace fixfmt::double_conversion`, to avoid collisions with other instances of this code that may be linked in.

+**FIXME:** We only use the fixed length double to string conversion, not the shortest correct double conversion logic or the parsing logic.
+These can be stripped from the library.